 Living around thirty miles from Girvan, Pete foresaw difficulties in being fully involved with the essential local fundraising activities for the festival and decided to approach the Scottish Tourist Board (STB) as a potential sponsor.
 At the time he was unaware that the STB was starting to develop an Arts Tourism strategy, the approach was timely.
-The Edinburgh Folk Festival was founded at that time with the help of the STB who were keen to encourage an event that would spread over two weekends.
-The Edinburgh Folk Festival announced itself as Scotland’s longest festival, a ten day event, although it was in effect more a double weekend festival linked with some midweek events.
-The STB saw the potential of the Girvan Festival and recognised that it needed an element of professional promotion.
-They offered advice and a one off £1,000 grant for marketing, resulting in a kickstart that had an impact for years to come.
+The Edinburgh Folk Festival was founded at that time with the help of the STB and they also saw the potential of the Girvan Festival and recognised that it needed an element of professional promotion.
+They offered advice and a one-off £1,000 grant for marketing, resulting in a kickstart that had an impact for years to come.
 The total budget for the festival at that time was probably of the order of about £2,000 and a promotional spend of that magnitude, which included 10,000 brochures with distribution throughout the STB network, seemed disproportionate.
 The festival committee decided to raise their sights and added The Boys of the Lough to an already impressive line up of guests.

 STB’s advice was to package festival tickets with accommodation so making it easy for people to attend.
-What it gave the festival was an audience who were committed to festival tickets in advance and advanced ticket sales meant that the committee could plan ahead with confidence.
-Suddenly the festival was firing on all cylinders heralding the era when the festival extended to the whole of the long Bank Holiday weekend.
+What it gave the Festival was an audience who were committed to festival tickets in advance and advanced ticket sales meant that the committee could plan ahead with confidence.
+Suddenly the Festival was firing on all cylinders heralding the era when the Festival extended to the whole of the long Bank Holiday weekend.
 The Sunday evening concert became one of the highlights of the weekend and the Monday became an informal wind down.
-This was a period when Girvan gained recognition and was regarded by many as the best festival in Scotland at the time.
+This was a period when Girvan gained recognition and was regarded by many as the finest Festival in Scotland.